MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/reports.md

 ## Export Kaizala report data to a CSV file

 You can export your Kaizala report data to a CSV file.
-Power BI allows to export data to CSV file from the graph.
+Power BI allows you to export data to CSV file from the graph.
 To export the data, click the **…** on the top right corner of the graph and choose **Export**.

 ![Screenshot: Export Kaizala report datat to a CSV file](media/447cbac6-24fa-4b11-b05f-a84758e55c39.png)